mozuma/mozuma/docs/models/MTCNN.md

 # MTCNN

-We are using `facenet-pytorch` to load pre-trained MTCNN model, see <https://github.com/timesler/facenet-pytorch>.
+We are using `facenet-pytorch` to load pre-trained MTCNN model[@mtcnn], see <https://github.com/timesler/facenet-pytorch>.

 ## Requirements